 - 6.2.1 The appraisal discussion remains at the heart of every effective appraisal process.
-The appraiser will review and discuss all the supporting information, evidence and documents. - 6.2.2 The discussion during the appraisal should be open and frank. - 6.2.3 Discussions during the appraisal meeting should cover all the sections in the appraisal folder. - 6.2.4 During the appraisal meeting/discussion the appraiser will complete the Appraisal summary and PDP for the following year.

-- 6.2.5 If during the appraisal meeting/discussion the appraiser becomes aware of a serious issue (health, conduct or, performance) requiring further investigation then the appraiser should discuss this with the doctor and the appraisal should be stopped.
-The appraiser and the doctor should seek advice from the Lead for Appraisals and Revalidation or from the RO, who will determine what action to follow. - 6.2.6 Any complaints about the appraisal process or the outcome should be discussed with the Appraisals and Revalidation lead for informal advice/mediation.
-However, if still not satisfied then it may be raised with the RO and failing resolution, this may be escalated via the Trust's grievance procedure. - 6.2.7 If the relationship between the appraiser and the doctor breaks down, then either party may seek advice from the Lead for Appraisal and Revalidation or from the RO. - 6.2.8 The appraiser should discuss the spectrum of the doctor's work including multi-organisational working if undertaken, to establish that it is not grossly dissimilar to the doctor's NHS practice.
-This should be supported by a multi-agency working form (attached at annex F) which confirms that there are no issues/concerns.
-This form is sent to individual doctor with their notification of appraisal and in cases whereby the multi-agency form is not received in time for the doctor's appraisal, a separate declaration form is available.
-Appraiser should note the name and location of any multi-agency working if applicable.
+The appraiser will review and discuss all the supporting information, evidence and documents. - 6.2.2 The discussion during the appraisal should be open and frank. - 6.2.3 Discussions during the appraisal meeting should cover all the sections in the appraisal folder. - 6.2.4 During the appraisal meeting/discussion the appraiser will complete the Appraisal summary and PDP for the following year. - 6.2.5 If during the appraisal meeting/discussion the appraiser becomes aware of a serious issue (health, conduct or, performance) requiring further investigation then the appraiser should discuss this with the doctor and the appraisal should be stopped.
+The appraiser and the doctor should seek advice from the Lead for Appraisals and Revalidation or from the RO, who will determine what action to follow - 6.2.6 Any complaints about the appraisal process or the outcome should be discussed with the Appraisals and Revalidation lead for informal advice/mediation.
+However, if still not satisfied then it may be raised with the RO and failing resolution, this may be escalated via the Trust's grievance procedure. - 6.2.7 If the relationship between the appraiser and the doctor breaks down, then either party may seek advice from the Lead for Appraisal and Revalidation or from the RO. - 6.2.8 The appraiser should discuss the full scope of the doctor's work including multiorganisational working if undertaken, to establish that it is not grossly dissimilar to the doctor's NHS practice.
+This should be supported by a multi-agency working form (attached at appendix G) which confirms that there are no issues/concerns.
+The Appraiser should note the name and location of any multi-agency working, if applicable.